jhfhngj/The-Pur-Project-B/README.md

 Remake of Pur, Pur originally was hard to develop

 > [!WARNING]
 > Do not communicate on serial 3200, as it is being used to transfer arguments.
+It may wreck both the arguments and what's being used.

 ## How to install Pur?